How Do You Transport a Wheelchair in a Car?

 • How does it collapse or break apart?
 How long does it take to do that?

-• How much does it weigh? (and if it breaks down into several pieces, how much does each piece weigh?)
+• How much does it weigh? (and if it breaks down into several pieces, how much does each weigh?)

 Know the Person Using the Chair

-Also bear in mind that if you’re transporting a wheelchair, odds are that you’re transporting the person in it, so you’ll want to be mindful of several things:
+Also, bear in mind that if you’re transporting a wheelchair, odds are that you’re transporting the person in it, so you’ll want to be mindful of several things:

 • Always be sure to clear any potential obstructions before transferring from wheelchair to vehicle (make sure the door is completely open and won’t close on the person in mid-transfer, remove the footrests from the wheelchair if possible, etc.).